dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 Found Post entity with ID 2
 ```

 Notice that entries for both blogs and posts are returned.
-This can instead be filtered to a specific entity type using the <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.Entries%60%601?displayProperty=nameWithType> generic overload:
+The results can instead be filtered to a specific entity type using the <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.Entries%60%601?displayProperty=nameWithType> generic overload:

 <!--
         foreach (var entityEntry in context.ChangeTracker.Entries<Post>())